aptech/docs/docs/CR-svdusv.rst

          // Code for failure case
       endif;

-   Note that in the trap 1 case, if the input to svdusv is a multi-dimensional array and the singular values for a submatrix fail to compute, only the first value of that s submatrix will be set to a missing value.
-For a 3 dimensional array, you could change the if check in the above example to:
+   Note that in the ``trap 1`` case, if the input to :func:`svdusv` is a multi-dimensional array and the singular values for a submatrix fail to compute, only the first value of that *s* submatrix will be set to a missing value.
+For a 3 dimensional array, you could change the `if` check in the above example to:

    ::